Chuchu2OP/amazon-recsys/README.md

 Structure
 ==

-index.html: You can visit it at http://tomaspdc.github.io/amazon-recsys to go through a neat presentation.
+You can visit the presentation at http://tomaspdc.github.io/amazon-recsys.
 Press 'S' to view the notes.

+You can (download)[https://github.com/tomaspdc/amazon-recsys/raw/gh-pages/Tomas%20Pica%20-%20An%20experiment%20on%20recommender%20systems.pdf] the 2-pager directly too

 /src/: Contains a set of utility scripts to aid in cleaning the data, training the models and measuring the errors.